 Wallets can be “hot” or “cold.”
 Hot wallets are connected to the Internet for making transactions.
 Cold wallets are not online, rendering them immune to hacking and digital theft.
 Both Bitcoin IRA and BitIRA rely on cold storage to help secure your cryptocurrency assets.

 The final critical element in cryptocurrency wallet security is your keys’ physical storage (think of “keys” as the routing and account numbers from your checking account plus your ATM PIN).
 Even if wallets are isolated from hacking attempts via the internet, there is still the possible danger (unlikely as it may be) of a thief physically breaking in and stealing keys or devices from a financial institution.
 As of 2/12/2021, Bitcoin IRA’s website states they store cold wallets in a Class III vault.
 BitIRA goes one step further, and relies on a Grade V nuclear bunker with physical 24/7 monitoring by specialists.
 (While this may seem like overkill, it’s important to note that hedge funds, crypto brokerages, and crypto exchanges also use Grade V bunkers for their own cold storage vaults.)

 Both BitIRA and Bitcoin IRA partner with companies that specialize in cryptocurrency wallets.
 The wallet company that Bitcoin IRA currently partners with is called BitGo, which was famously implicated in the Bitfinex hack of 2016.
 Some contend that hackers were able to access the multi-signature security keys held by BitGo and Bitfinex, which led to cryptocurrency worth $72 million (at the time) being stolen.
-As of February 2021, the value of that currency would be over $5 billion.
+As of June 2021, the value of that currency would be around $5 billion.